 If a doctor prescribes a pain medicine, stimulant, or CNS depressant, follow the directions exactly.
 Also be sure to:

 Go to all doctor's visits.
 Your doctor will want you to visit often so they can see how well the medicine is working for you and adjust the dose or change the medicine as needed.

 Make a note of the effects the drug has on your body and emotions, especially in the first few days as your body gets used to it.
 Tell your doctor about these.

 Keep any information your pharmacist gives you about any drugs or activities you should steer clear of while taking your prescription.

 Never increase or decrease the dose of your medicine without checking with your doctor's office first.

 Finally, never use someone else's prescription.
-And don't allow anyone to use yours.
-Not only are you putting others at risk, but you could suffer too: Pharmacists may be stopped from refilling a prescription if a medicine has been used up before it should be.
-And if you're found giving medicine to someone else, it's considered a crime and you could find yourself in court.
+And don't let anyone use yours.
+Not only are you putting others at risk, but you could suffer too: You won’t be able to refill a prescription early if the medicine gets used up before it should be.
+And if you're found giving medicine to someone else, it's considered a crime.